-We’re not exactly sure why the City of Los Angeles needed such a vehicle in its fleet in the mid-1980s, but this 1985 GMC 3500 Van currently originally listed in January 2022 on Craigslist in Weedsport, New York (Syracuse) and is now listed here on Craigslist in Lynchburg, VA second seller will now make a great basis for either a great Overland adventurer or perhaps an off-grid capable Van Life vehicle.
+We’re not exactly sure why the City of Los Angeles needed such a vehicle in its fleet in the mid-1980s, but this 1985 GMC 3500 Van currently originally listed in January 2022 on Craigslist in Weedsport, New York (Syracuse) and last spotted on Craigslist in January 2023 in Lynchburg, VA second seller will now make a great basis for either a great Overland adventurer or perhaps an off-grid capable Van Life vehicle.

 Between the recently sorted Pathfinder 4×4 conversion, massive aluminum bumpers and side guards, shore power connection, a roof-mounted Carrier HVAC system, and a bevy of other details, this Van has the bones to make an interesting and capable off-road base camp.
 The only thing preventing you from using it to camp off-grid is the non-working Onan Generator.

 Now offered for $27,000 (the original ask one year ago was $19,500), the asking price is well beyond the J.D.
 Power NADA Guides’ “Low,” “average,” and “High” retail value range of $1,568, $3,975, and $5,135, respectively.
-The premium here is the low-mileage, rust-free condition combined with the rugged 4×4 conversion and the bevy of off-grid equipment not typically found on most vans.
+The premium here is the low-mileage, rust-free condition, the rugged 4×4 conversion, and the bevy of off-grid equipment not typically found on most vans.
 This was only one of three such vehicles produced for the City of California, and its equipment makes for a serious overland vehicle.